cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P3: "personally, I've worked mainly with metadata table.
 So that's why it took precedence compared to the statistics table."
   - P8: "Yeah, so in general, you know, I mean, you take these ensembles, and I mean, we can do you know, the timing data is, is is very general, right, you can do a whole lot of things with that, depending on what you're trying to, you know, get out of the ensemble, right all kinds of different things, but I typically am interested in at least up to this point, my primary interest has been how the code performs in different scaling regimes."
   - Tensions with this model
-    P2:  “So the stats functions, statistical functions that I've developed for the Thicket project, primarily perform operations on the performance data, so you know, time, front and latency like I had mentioned earlier.
+    P2:  “So the stats functions, statistical functions that I've developed for the \[EnsembleAPI] project, primarily perform operations on the performance data, so you know, time, front and latency like I had mentioned earlier.
 So that's one of the reasons I see it as a an important since I do most of my work on it.”
       * Yet they didn't initially state the statistical table or functions as part of the data?

-#### What leads to insight (Connor: Look for split opportunities here)
+#### What leads to insight ([A1]: Look for split opportunities here)

   - P2: "I think, you know, with what we're kind of working towards on the project, performance data kind of provides insights into your data.
 More, so I think then possibly metadata does because you can, you know, perform correlations, perform time series analysis and things like that.
 So you can kind of get a much better insight, in my opinion, using the performance data rather than the metadata."
   - P4: "I think it boils down to the question that you're investigating what is important, and that basically informs us the granularity I was mentioning, but also the parameters that you are capturing."